Rushilz98/deepguardian-verification-platform/README.md

-# DeepGuardian - File Structure Documentation
+# Parallax - File Structure Documentation

 ## 📋 Overview

-DeepGuardian is a professional web application for verifying digital content authenticity.
+Parallax is a professional web application for verifying digital content authenticity.
 Built with Next.js 15, TypeScript, and Tailwind CSS, it provides five core verification modules with a clean, dashboard-first design.

 ---